What can I do if my installation fails?

-In our requirements you can find that the server has to support MySQL PDO.
-If it does not, it will result in errors while connecting to database.
+In our requirements, you can find that the server has to support MySQL PDO.
+If it does not, it will result in errors while connecting to the database.
 To force the system to use just MySQL, add this line to your account/settings.php file:

 If you still can not complete your installation just contact our support at email@example.com and try to describe at what screen the installation fails.
 If you can provide us your apache error logs, or screenshot it will be great.
 We will try to help you as soon as possible.

-Sometimes you may experience, that you keep validating your licence id, but for some reason Post Affiliate Pro keeps refusing it.
-Or other scenario can be that you can validate your license, then you log in, log out and the licence is invalid again.
+Sometimes you may experience, that you keep validating your license id, but for some reason Post Affiliate Pro keeps refusing it.
+Or another scenario can be that you can validate your license, then you log in, log out and the license is invalid again.

 We encountered this problem on servers where there is some strange configuration of subdomains.
-In this case you can try to add one special setting to the settings.php file in http://www.yoursite.com/affiliate/accounts directory.
+In this case, you can try to add one special setting to the settings.php file in https://www.yoursite.com/affiliate/accounts directory.
 Here is an example:

 as you can see in the image above.